Skip to main content

 My research interests include more traditional biometry topics, such as volume, taper, and weight equations derived for various species and regions; statistical sampling and inventory issues; and the impacts of various silvicultural treatments on stand development.
 Further, I have more wide…

-Forest Herbicides Invasive Plant Management Prescribed Fire Pine and Hardwood Regeneration Forest Restoration Forest Management
+Forest Herbicides Invasive Plant Management Prescribed Fire Pine and Hardwood Regeneration Forest Restoration Forest Productivity

 I conduct research in forest operations with a focus on timber harvesting efficiency and delivered wood cost.
 The goal of my research is to generate data that will help forest managers implement their management plans efficiently and allow timber harvesting professionals to…